Let Loose ! Beechams and 1967 - 1970

 You will have noticed, therefore, that timing has never been my strong point, but even I should have known better than to fall for a Worthing girl, Kathryn Barnard.
 The next 18 months were spent commuting south to Worthing at every opportunity!
 I joined Proctor and Proctor chartered accountants on Westgate and it was here that I teamed up again with Robert Bichard.
 Together we honed our skills at shove ha'penny on the boardroom table of the Padiham Building Society, ate fish and chips in Haslingdon council chambers, and tried our best not to audit our clients into bankrupcy!
 The rest of the time was routinely boring apart from the notable episode when a lovesick female cornered me in the vaults of the Marsden Building Society - Happy Days.

 Outside work I met up with Barry Robinson and Fred Gill and together we tried our hand at folk singing and also took part in the annual Lucas show.
 There was Bob Faircloughs 21st party in a pub somewhere in the Yorkshire Dales where we all drank until 5 in the morning - along with the local policeman, and the time in a pub in Malham when I took my guitar along, played all night, and the landlord had to call the police to close the bar.
 The place was so full they had to evacuate people through the windows so they could make enough space to open the pub door!
+Now, after 45 years we are back together again as 3D and playing again, although the years have taken their toll on the voices!
+(Check out the Folk section)

 We even went for an audition for "First timers" at Granada studios in Manchester.
 It didn't go well.
 They stuck the microphone in front of us, I chirped up "We don't need that" - to which came the curt reply "then how do you expect us to record you?"
 This same member of the panel (well known) was obviously "gay" and, as we left after the audition, Fred was quietly singing "We're all queers together" to a well known tune.
 Political correctness hadn't been invented back in the 60's but despite this we didn't get asked back!